-Review the Business Office's Q&A document (pdf) for information regarding tuition and financial aid.
+Review the Controller's Office's Financial Responsibilities Q&A document (pdf) for information regarding tuition and financial aid.

 Students are responsible for costs such as local travel, entertainment, vacations, and personal expenses.
 Read the program evaluations and talk to former participants to determine how much you may need for your particular destination.
 Many websites provide cost of living comparisons and currency exchange rates.
 While much depends on personal spending habits, cities such as London, Paris, Tokyo, Stockholm, and Milan are among the most expensive cities in the world.

 With few exceptions, students will be responsible for making their own travel arrangements and for payment of all travel costs.
 For the limited programs in which the cost of airfare is included in the program fees, students will be expected to travel with the group.
 See Programs for more information.

 It is the students' responsibility to know the exact start and end date of their programs.
 Students should contact the program directly to confirm these dates before booking their flights.
 Haverford College will not be responsible for costs incurred for any changes in travel plans for any reason.